ibm-cloud-docs/dl/macsec-rotating-keys.md

    The existing MACsec session is not disrupted and remains secured using the old primary CAK.
    {: note}

-1. Store the primary CAK material used in Step 2 in the HPCS instance.
+1. Store the primary CAK material used in Step 2 in the Secrets Manager or HPCS instance.
-1. Send a PATCH request to the primary CAK using the IBM Direct Link API, providing the CAK name and the HPCS key CRN containing the material.
-IBM Direct Link securely retrieves the updated CAK material from HPCS and configures it with the specified name on the IBM cross-connect switch (XCS) that peers with your device.
+1. Send a PATCH request to the primary CAK using the IBM Direct Link API, providing the CAK name and the Secrets Manager or HPCS key CRN containing the material.
+IBM Direct Link securely retrieves the updated CAK material from Secrets Manager or HPCS and configures it with the specified name on the IBM cross-connect switch (XCS) that peers with your device.

    Any operation that can be performed using the API can also be performed through the UI and CLI.
    {: note}